Frameworks and Data Analysis for

 About

 Rich joined Prof. Michael Porter at Harvard Business School for the launch of the Institute for Strategy and Competitiveness (ISC) in 2002, where he directed the groundbreaking development and launch of the U.S. Cluster Mapping Project.
 The project attracted tens of thousands of registered and subscribed users, and its success led to a major grant from the U.S. Department of Commerce, enabling its expansion and integration with the Department’s Economic Development Agency programs.
-As Director of Information Products at the ISC through 2023, Rich contributed broadly to the Institute’s broader economic research agenda while developing analytical methods crucial for economic development analysis.
+As Director of Information Products at the ISC through 2023, Rich contributed broadly to the Institute’s broader economic research agenda while developing novel analytical methods for economic development insight.

 Rich holds an MBA in Analytical Finance and Economics from the Booth School at the University of Chicago and a Bachelors in Electrical Engineering from Lehigh University.